 Boca Raton’s Africa USA

-Do you know what tourist attraction Boca Raton used to have that attracted over 300,000 visitors each year?
-Find out right after this,
+Do you know what tourist attraction Boca Raton used to have that drew over 300,000 visitors annually?
+Find out right after this.

 Lynn Johnsen